tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 ---

-## Log system set-up basics with docker-swarm
+## Loggi set-up basics with docker-swarm

 ### How the logging system works in docker-swarm
 We know that logs for docker services that are generated in docker swarm, can be viewed using the command,